 Some Assets May Be Exempt in a South Carolina Bankruptcy

-Some property is exempt from sale in a Chapter 7 bankruptcy or included when determining your Chapter 13 bankruptcy plan.
+Some property is exempt from sale in a Chapter 7 bankruptcy or included in a Chapter 13 bankruptcy plan.
 According to S.C.
-Code Ann. § 15-41-30, some of the common bankruptcy exemptions include:
+Code Ann. § 15-41-30, some of the common bankruptcy exemptions as of July 2022 include:

 - Tax-exempt retirement accounts